-The NYS Home Energy Assistance Program (HEAP) is a federally funded program that assists low-income New Yorkers in meeting their home energy needs.
+The NYS Home Energy Assistance Program (HEAP) is a federally funded program that assists low-income residents of New York in meeting their home energy needs.
 The HEAP program is comprised of Regular Benefit, Emergency Benefit, and Weatherization components.

 More information on the HEAP program may be found on the Office of Temporary Disability Assistance (OTDA) website, or by contacting the Madison County Department of Social Services HEAP unit at 315-366-2211.

 The HEAP Clean and Tune benefit opened 11/4/19-9/30/20

 The HEAP Heating Equipment Clean and Tune benefit provides for equipment inspections and cleanings prior to the start of the heating season for HEAP-eligible households.

 The Heating Equipment Repair and Replacement (HERR) component of the Home Energy Assistance Program (HEAP) remains open.

 The Heating Equipment Repair and Replacement Component of the Home Energy Assistance Program is available to help low-income home owners repair or replace furnaces, boilers and other direct heating components necessary to keep the home's primary heating source functional.

 Benefit amounts are to replace or repair the applicant's furnace, boiler, and/or other essential heating equipment necessary to keep the home's primary heating source operational.